saluttolove/Bot_Profiling_on_Twitter/README.md

 # Bot Detection Experiments

-This repository contains the code and datasets used for experiments on bot detection and classification.
+This repository contains the code and datasets used for experiments on bot detection.
 The dataset utilized in this project is sourced from the following paper:

 > Tommaso Fagni, Fabrizio Falchi, Marco Gambini, Alberto Martella, and Maurizio Tesconi.
 2021.
 TweepFake: About Detecting Deepfake Tweets. *PLOS ONE, 16(5):e0251415*.
 > Dataset link: [Kaggle - Twitter Deep Fake Text](https://www.kaggle.com/datasets/mtesconi/twitter-deep-fake-text/data)